Saad-Rahman-Warsi/ocbustracker-backend/README.md

 4. Run the compose

-If you want to deploy the program locally -
+If you want to deploy the program locally i.e. without docker and kubernetes -
 1. Switch to branch named local.
 2. Download the entire source-code folder.
 3. In Intellij IDEA open the folders (inside source-code folder) like apigateway etc in seprate windows